-Complete line 51 if you claim any of the following credits.
+Complete line 51 if you claim any of the following credits on Form 140.
 Also make sure that you complete and include Form 301 and the appropriate credit form or forms with your return.

 Military Reuse Zone Credit The military reuse zone credit expired.
-All credits that were properly established can be carried forward for the respective five year carry forward period.
+All credits that were properly established can be carried forward for the respective five year carryforward period.
 Use Form 306 to figure this credit.